How to enable reversion after migrating MySQL from on-premise to AWS environment

 • Stop replication from on-premise environment to AWS Aurora environment

-• Reset the Aurora replication information
+• Reset Aurora replication information

 • Check Aurora binlog position